diversen/pebble-framework/README.md

 Which clones, migrates, and run all tests.

+You may want to change the `git` origin from `https` to `ssh`:

+    git remote set-url origin git@github.com:diversen/pebble-framework.git

 # Dependencies

 Most classes can be used without any other dependencies, but if you want to use